Stuycs-K/finalprojectapcs-5-abedin-mottaqi-yik-leilah/PROTOTYPE.md

 A description of your technical design.
 This should include:

 How you will be using the topics covered in class in the project.

+We will be creating our mini version of Plants vs Zombies, which is a tower defense game where players have to use plants to defend their house from an onslaught of zombies.

 # Project Design